unlock-protocol/docs/applications/paywall/advanced-paywall-configuration.md

 After the user fills out the form and clicks the Continue button, they will be prompted to sign a message so the data can be verified as coming from then.
 After they sign, the key purchase will initiate.

+Note: you can customize the `callToAction` value for the metadata form by adding a `metadata` value to this `callToAction` object.

 ## Accepting card payments

 For some selected locks, Unlock Inc provides the ability to purchase a key through their credit or debit cards.
 For this, you currently need approval from our team \(the payment will not go through if your lock has not previously been manually approved\).
 You can reach out to us via hello@unlock-protocol.com.